dsherret/ts-type-info/readme.md

 ## Code Generation

-You can work with objects retrieved from "reflection" or start with your own new file definition:
+You can work with objects retrieved from the AST or start with your own new file definition:

 ```typescript
 import * as TsTypeInfo from "ts-type-info";